-Being an Atlanta native, a UGA grad, and a culinary-school-trained chef are not typical of the ingredients making up most SCBBQ pitmasters, but Aaron Siegel is anything but ordinary.
+Being an Atlanta native, a UGA grad, and a culinary-school-trained chef is not typical of the ingredients making up most SCBBQ pitmasters, but Aaron Siegel is anything but ordinary.

 Aaron started his culinary journey at the Culinary Institute of America in Hyde Park, NY, and worked in high-end restaurants in Atlanta and Aspen, CO, before finding his way to Charleston to cook in places like Blossom Café and Cypress.